 According to the National Rosacea Society, an estimated 415 million people worldwide have rosacea.
 "Rosacea is a common skin condition that causes redness and appearance of fine blood vessels commonly in the center of the face and other areas as well," Deepika Vyas, co-founder and CEO of AVYA Skincare, explains.
 "It can appear as blotchiness and also pus filled bumps which look like acne."
 It's most common in fair-skinned women over 30 and can be passed down through genetics.
 (Ha, there's my mom's payback.)
 Oh, and it's not just the facial redness—Vyas says that dryness, swelling, and irritation around the eyes is common before symptoms in other areas.

-While there is no cure for rosacea, there are certain ways you can keep your skin from, for lack of better term, freaking the eff out.
+While there is no cure for rosacea, there are ways you can prevent flare-ups.
 Here, the experts share nine things that exacerbate rosacea.